 - Tiger sharks weigh 1,400 pounds on average and approach the largest bottlenose dolphins in size.

-- They are apex predators with man being their only hunter.
+- They are apex predators with humans being their only hunter.

 Tiger sharks are fierce predators who will eat just about anything.
 These incredible animals hold a lot of secrets, including the one who had a murder mystery hidden in its stomach!
 From their ginormous size to the unusual development of their offspring, you’re bound to learn something new in this list of 10 mind-blowing tiger shark facts.